seth-linares/RepoViewer/README.md

 cargo install --git https://github.com/seth-linares/RepoViewer
 ```

-Or clone and build from source:
+Or if you want to clone and build it yourself:

 ```bash
 git clone https://github.com/seth-linares/RepoViewer